 When did you zero in on the leading character of Herold?
 Did you also ever think of creating your own fictional character, maybe also for yourself, to have some distance to the subject?

-How did you actually get into this story, particularly since there are almost no films about the end of the war and the final phase of crimes
+How did you get into this story, particularly since there are almost no films about the end of the war and the final phase of crimes?

-I’m a cinephile, I watch a lot of movies and I’m also very interested in the German national cinema, because it was a German film that made me want to make films, that was “Alice in den Städten” [1974, a.k.a.
+I’m a cinephile, I watch a lot of movies, and I’m also very interested in the German national cinema because it was a German film that made me want to make films, that was “Alice in den Städten” [1974, a.k.a.
 “Alice in the Cities”] by Wim Wenders.
-That was a movie when, for the first time, I didn’t feel films came from very distant places like Hollywood, Spain or Italy.
-Watching that film, I thought maybe I could make movies too, because I understood the language, I understood these people, and I kind of recognized the environment where the story was taking place.
+That was a movie when, for the first time, I didn’t feel films came from very distant places like Hollywood, Spain, or Italy.
+Watching that film, I thought maybe I could make movies too because I understood the language, I understood these people, and I kind of recognized the environment where the story was taking place.
 I was very close to it, and I thought, ‘If that’s possible, then maybe I can be a filmmaker too.’
-So I have a great love for German cinema, but I was surprised that there are only two films told from the perspective from the perpetrators: “Aus einen deutschen Leben” [1977, a.k.a.
+So I have a great love for German cinema, but I was surprised that there are only two films told from the perspective of the perpetrators: “Aus einen deutschen Leben” [1977, a.k.a.
 “About a German Life”], a fictionalized biography of Rudolph Hess who ran Auschwitz, based on a French novel [“La mort est mon métier,” 1952, by Robert Merle], and the TV movie “Die Wannseekonferenz” about the final solution.
-Those films are really about first rank perpetrators, these are the architects of the system.
+Those films are really about first rank perpetrators; these are the architects of the system.
 I was astonished that other cinema cultures have stories that deal with opportunism during fascism, such as “Lacombe Lucien” by Louis Malle, told from the point of view of the fifth or sixth row of perpetrators.
-I also studied literature, and in German literature I found no evidence of that particular point of view.
+I also studied literature, and in German literature, I found no evidence of that particular point of view.
 So why even tell a story from that point of view?
-Well, I think it confronts an audience with a different set of propositions and a different set of questions, because it does not allow you to sort of connect to a character and identify with him.
-We have a pile of films in Germany about the victims and about the heroes who fought against the system – and please, this is not a judgment, I’m merely stating a fact.
-I’m just saying there’s so many of this, and there are none of that.
+Well, I think it confronts an audience with a different set of propositions and a different set of questions because it does not allow you to sort of connect to a character and identify with him.
+We have a pile of films in Germany about the victims and about the heroes who fought against the system—and please, this is not a judgment; I’m merely stating a fact.
+I’m just saying there’s so much of this, and there are none of that.
 And I felt that it was necessary to make a film that dealt with certain national myths.
-Telling the story from the point of view from perpetrators, I felt, allowed me to approach this national myth from a new perspective.
+Telling the story from the point of view of perpetrators, I felt, allowed me to approach this national myth from a new perspective.
 It’s not intended to be a polemic, but it is definitely intended to start a conversation.
-The film is not trying to comfort you into believing that problems and issues have been solved, it’s sort of an invitation to a discussion.
+The film is not trying to comfort you into believing that problems and issues have been solved; it’s an invitation to a discussion.

-We have now more than seventy years of films about Word War II from countries all over the world.
+We now have more than seventy years of films about World War II from countries all over the world.
 How do you find your way through it?
 Do you first watch a lot of films, or do you start with your screenplay from scratch?